garden-io/garden/docs/other-plugins/container.md

 ## Running tests

-For `container` action type you can define both `Test` and `Run` actions.
+For `container` type, you can define both `Test` and `Run` actions.
 The two are configured in a very similar way.
 Here is a configuration example for two different test suites:

 ```yaml